 This is why we'd highly recommend you avoid developing a fully custom membership software solution, unless you have a lot of money to spare.

-And if you're wondering how you'll get to 100% of your feature set if MemberPress only gets you to 80%?
+Are you wondering how you'll get to 100% of your feature set if MemberPress only gets you to 80%?
+No problem.
 You can still hire a developer to extend the capabilities of MemberPress.

 We have an extensive WordPress API, and our code is completely open.
 That means a developer should be able to get you the custom features you need.